 , they kept their five-year prohibition on romantic relationships with former clients rather than moving to one that would last forever.
 The ACA language, I think, gets it right, by putting a high demand on counselors to consider (and, importantly, document

 that they considered) the risk of harm or exploitation before engaging in any such relationship, but stopping short of outlawing them for all time:

 A.5.c.
 Sexual and/or Romantic Relationships With Former Clients

 Sexual and/or romantic counselor-client interactions or relationships with former clients, their romantic partners, or their family members are prohibited for a period of 5 years following the last professional contact.
 This prohibition applies to both in-person and electronic interactions or relationships.
 Counselors, before engaging in sexual and/or romantic interactions or relationships with former clients, their romantic partners, or their family members, demonstrate forethought and document (in written form) whether the interaction or relationship can be viewed as exploitive in any way and/or whether there is still potential to harm the former client; in cases of potential exploitation and/or harm, the counselor avoids entering into such an interaction or relationship.

-Your comments are welcome.
-You can post them in the comments below, by email to ben[at]bencaldwell[dot]com, or on my Twitter feed.
+What do you think of the AAMFT draft?
+Your comments here are welcome.
+You can post them in the comments below, by email to ben[at]bencaldwell[dot]com, or on my Twitter feed